scalabli/quo/docs/commands.rst

 demonstrated that chained multi commands can have callbacks that process all return values.

-When working with command return values in Click, this is what you need to
+When working with command return values in quo, this is what you need to
 know:

 -   The return value of a command callback is generally returned from the